-To access the water supply hose, pull out the LH access cover below the LH side of the seat and slide rearward to remove.
+To access the water supply hose, turn the LH access cover knob 1/4 turn clockwise, then pull out to unsnap the rear portion and slide rearward to remove.

 Some components in the engine compartment may be hot.
 To avoid injury, wait for engine to cool down.
 CAUTION Make sure the hose is properly clamped before towing the watercraft.
 If hose is not properly clamped when engine is not running, water will accumulate in the exhaust system, will enter the engine and cause damages.